qinqinzhao/Beach/README.md

-Using Processing to draw a picture of a sunny beach!
+Drew a picture of a sunny beach using processing!

 <img src="https://github.com/qinqinzhao/beach/blob/master/beach.PNG">